yashvardhansingh442-dev/ALGEBRA-/README.md

 | 10 | Systems of Equations | ⬜ Not started |
 | 11 | Word Problems | ⬜ Not started |

-Each topic folder follows the same layout:
+Each topic folder follows the same layout — **always lowercase, hyphenated** (e.g. `02-linear-equations`, never `02-Linear-Equations`), to avoid case-collision issues on case-sensitive systems like GitHub/Linux:

 ```
 0X-topic-name/